 These new guidelines are intended to make it easier for users to create and maintain strong passwords.
 Ironically, many organizations were already operating with the new requirements without knowing that it would end up in compliance.

 I caution you to carefully consider your password policy options and I also encourage the use of password vaults and easy-to-remember passphrases.
 Users can indeed have good times without totally negating the value of a robust password.
-And if an IBM i user still manages to disable their account, they can always use Password Self Help to get themselves up and running again!
+And if an IBM i user still manages to disable their account, they can always use Powertech Password Self Help for IBM i to get themselves up and running again!